RoberAgro/nurbspy/README.md

 ### NURBS surfaces

-The following code snippet shows how to generate a simple Bézier patch of degree 2 in the u-direction and degree 1 in the v-direction:
+Similarly, `nurbspy` can  be used to create Bézier, B-Spline and NURBS surfaces.
+The type of surface depends on the arguments used to initialize the curve class.
+As an example, the following code snippet can be used to generate a simple Bézier surface of degree 3 in the u-direction and degree 2 in the v-direction:

 ```py
 # Import packages